MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/index.md

 > [!NOTE]
 > When scripted, **winget** will launch the applications in the specified order.
 When an installer returns success or failure, **winget** will launch the next installer.
 If an installer launches another process, it is possible that it will return to **winget** prematurely.
 This will cause **winget** to install the next installer before the previous installer has completed.

+## Debugging and troubleshooting

+**winget** provides logging to help diagnose issues.
+For troubleshooting and details on logging, see [Debugging and troubleshooting](troubleshooting.md).

 ## Missing tools

 If the [community repository](../package/repository.md) does not include your tool or application, please submit a package to our [repository](https://github.com/microsoft/winget-pkgs).
 By adding your favorite tool, it will be available to you and everyone else.